tech-kashif-WQ/News-Website/README.md

-# React + Vite
+# News-Website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+A responsive informational website for a fictional news site.
+Built using React.js and CSS.

+## Features

+- Browse news
+- Responsive design for mobile, tablet, and desktop

+## Technologies Used

+- React.js
+- React-Router-Dom